stanford-rc/docker-bookstack-certbot/README.md

 its server certificate up-to-date.
 Data (certs and logs) are kept in the `/config` path you already use.

+On first run, Certbot fetches a certificate from Let's Encrypt.
+A `periodic` job is used to run Certbot, in renewal mode, once every day around 2 AM.

 ## Usage

 To use this container, you should follow the [Bookstack Usage